Surface temperature of an accretion disk around a wormhole Kerr-mimicker: A Kerr-like wormhole

 For $\tilde M=M$ the metric reduces to the Kerr solution.
 For $\tilde M\neq M$ this metric differs from the Kerr metric only in the radial component, $g_{rr}$.
 When $a\leq \tilde M$, there is a value of $r=r_\mathrm{W}$ for which $D(r_\mathrm{W})=0$.
 In that case a second identical copy of the space-time region $r>r_\mathrm{W}$ can be spliced at $r=r_\mathrm{W}$.
 For these two reasons, the spacetime described by metric (\ref{eq:wormetric}) with $a\leq \tilde M$ is referred to as a Kerr-like wormhole.
 The two regions $r\geq r_\mathrm{W}$ share a spherical surface at $r=r_\mathrm{W}$.
 When $\tilde M>M$ we can describe the deviation of the metric from the Kerr solution with a positive parameter $\lambda^2$, defined through $\tilde{M} = M (1 + \lambda^2)$.
 As shown in Appendix A, there is no event horizon when $\lambda^2>0$, the wormhole is then traversable.

-It is remarkable that the orbital dynamics of massive test particles---including their angular velocity $\Omega$, specific energy $E$, and specific angular momentum $l$ in circular orbits as functions of the coordinate $r$ are identical to the Kerr case.
-The argument is very simple.
-For timelike particles an affine parameter can be chosen for which $\dot s^2\equiv(ds/d\tau)^2=-1$.
-When all the terms in Eq.~\ref{eq:wormetric}, but the last one, are transferred to the left side of the equation, one obtains
+It is remarkable that the orbital dynamics of massive test particles---including their angular velocity $\Omega$, specific energy $E$, and specific angular momentum $l$ in circular orbits as functions of the coordinate $r$---are identical to the Kerr case.
+We present a detailed justification of this statement in Appendix~A. However, this can already be easily seen from the form of the coupled equations of motion of a test particle in circular orbit in the equatorial plane, which read

-where the expression for $V$ does not involve $\tilde M$, and so is identical to that in the Kerr solution.
-Of course, Eq.~\ref{eq:effpot} describes radial motion in the effective potential $V$, and circular orbits correspond to $\dot r\equiv0$.
-A detailed discussion of this argument is given in Appendix A.
+and contain only the $g_{tt}$, $g_{\phi\phi}$, $g_{t\phi}$ components of the metric, because the four velocity $U$ only has nonvanishing $t$ and $\phi$ components.
+Thus, the orbital velocity does not depend on $g_{rr}$.

 However, the radial distance, $g_{rr}^{1/2}dr$, is different in the Kerr black hole and Kerr-like wormhole metrics.
 For this reason, the detailed properties of an accretion disk will differ in those two cases.
 In Section~\ref{s:overall} we identify an observable which in principle allows the two cases to be distinguished by astronomers.